sguo1129/CCDC_Processing/README.md

 algorithm at EROS and should not be used for production

 Many of the individual components have been cobbled together from other projects.

+Not meant to go out into distribution either.